 3. Success fee — only as a complement, never as the sole basis

 French Bar rules prohibit a pure contingency fee.
 Success-based fees are allowed only as a supplement to a base fee (flat or hourly).
-Where it makes sense (e.g. very large claims with significant uncertainty), a success-fee component can be added in the engagement letter.
+On recovery cases, the success fee on sums actually recovered is 8% ex VAT up to €15,000, 7% ex VAT from €15,000 to €30,000, and 6% ex VAT above.

 VAT and currency